 The Brooklyn Nets will attempt to pick up their second win of the season when they host the Toronto Raptors on Tuesday.
-They may be without a key frontcourt piece during the matchup.
-After exiting Sunday's loss to the New York Knicks with left hamstring tightness, Day'Ron Sharpe is questionable vs. Toronto.
+They'll be missing a key frontcourt piece during the matchup.
+After he exited Sunday's loss to the New York Knicks with left hamstring tightness, the Nets ruled out Day'Ron Sharpe for the Toronto matchup due to a left glute contusion.

-A questionable tag for the Raptors matchup indicates that Sharpe isn't expected to miss an extended period.
+An initial questionable tag indicates that Sharpe isn't expected to miss an extended period.
 Nets guard Cam Thomas also exited a recent game with hamstring tightness, but will miss at least three to four weeks

 Day'Ron Sharpe updated injury status vs. Raptors